 Whether you’re getting your first pair of headphones or your fiftieth, one of the factors that always comes into play is build quality.
 If you’re going to be commuting with it, will it hold up to everyday wear and tear?
 If you’re keeping them at home, where can you store them safely?
 Of course how much you care for your headphones also depends on how much you paid for them, but a solid headphone case to protect your investment is a good habit to get into whether your cans are $1,000 or $20.
 When it comes to headphone cases there are only a few things that you should worry about.
 The most important is fit.

-Editor’s note: this list was updated on December 16th, 2019 to reflect changes in pricing and to update recommended picks.
+Editor’s note: this list was updated on March 23rd, 2020 to reflect changes in pricing.

 You might like: Best headphone stands